Life Insurance with Legionnaire’s Disease (Recovered).

 Can I qualify for life insurance if I have been diagnosed with Legionnaire’s Disease?

 Yes, individuals who have been previously diagnosed with Legionnaire’s Disease can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for a Preferred rate!
+In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!

 The problem is…